-This is a new flight, designed to improve previous OIB bathymetry measurements (primarily through gravimetry combined with depth-sounding radar) under the George VI ice shelf.
-It does this by interlacing the 2011 OIB grid over the ice shelf.
+This is a new flight, designed to improve previous OIB bathymetry measurements (primarily through gravimetry combined with depth-sounding radar) under the southwestern half of the George VI ice shelf.
+It does this by interlacing the 2011 OIB grid over that potion of the shelf.
+In addition, it includes three lines from the 2011 "George VI" mission, also on the southwestern portion, for the purpose of measuring dh/dt.

+Flight Priority: high

-Flight Priority: low Science Requirements Addressed: IS1,IS3,IS4,IS7,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: new flight Remaining Design Issues: none
+Science Requirements Addressed: IS1,IS3,IS4,IS7,IS12,IS13,IS15

+Spacecraft Tracks: none Last Flown: new flight

+George VI 02

+11.0 hrs total / 5.8 hrs survey

+440 knots transit / 250 knots survey
-Land Ice - Alexander-Fleming 01

-This is primarily a repeat flight, designed to measure dh/dt over the Wilkins Ice Shelf and Alexander Island along flight lines first established during the 2008 NASA-Chilean effort, with the IceSat-1 tracks over Wilkins added during a 2011 OIB flight.
+Land Ice - Alexander-Fleming 01 This is primarily a repeat flight, designed to measure dh/dt over the Wilkins Ice Shelf and Alexander Island along flight lines first established during the 2008 NASA-Chilean effort, with the IceSat-1 tracks over Wilkins added during a 2011 OIB flight.
 We also add a six-line, 10 km grid over the Fleming Glacier and remnant Wordie Ice Shelf, also for dh/dt purposes.

-Flight Priority: medium (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 0212,1313,0293,0412 (IceSat-1) Last Flown: Alexander and Wilkins portion in 2011 Remaining Design Issues: none
+2014 Flight Priority: low (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: 0212,1313,0293,0412 (IceSat-1) Last Flown: 2014

-Land Ice - North Peninsula

-This is a repeat flight, designed to assess dh/dt of several glaciers draining into the Larsen-A, -B, and -C embayments.
+Land Ice - North Peninsula This is a repeat flight, designed to assess dh/dt of several glaciers draining into the Larsen-A, -B, and -C embayments.
 From north to south, these glaciers are the Drygalski, Hektoria, Crane, Melville, Starbuck, Flask, Leppard, Attlee, Gould, Demorest, Gibbs, and Weyerhauser.
 In addition to these glaciers, we repeat two lines over Scar Inlet, several flowlines on the Larsen-C Ice Shelf, and four north-south tie lines over the Larsen-C, including overflights of three AWS stations and several areas of stagnant ice so that contributions of surface processes to dh/dt can be assessed independently of dynamic processes.
 Finally we overfly the Gipps (in the south) and Bawden (north) Ice Rises on the eastern edge of the Larsen-C, since these may contribute to the stability of the ice shelf.

-Flight Priority: BASELINE (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15 Spacecraft Tracks: none Last Flown: portions in 2009, 2010 and 2011 Remaining Design Issues: none
+Flight Priority: BASELINE (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15

+Spacecraft Tracks: none

+Last Flown: portions in 2009, 2010 and 2011, Larsen-C lines in 2015 (altimetry only)

+Remaining Design Issues: none

 North Peninsula

 11.3 hours total / 7.7 hrs survey 440 knots transit / 250 knots survey

-Land Ice - South Peninsula

-This is primarily a repeat flight, designed to assess dh/dt of four glaciers draining the Dyer Plateau.
+Land Ice - South Peninsula This is primarily a repeat flight, designed to assess dh/dt of four glaciers draining the Dyer Plateau.
 These are the Fleming, Maitland, Lurabee, and Clifford.
 We also refly a portion of the grounding line along the George VI Ice Shelf, which was last flown in 2011.
 Finally we establish a new grid uphill from the grounding line on the west side, with grid lines spaced at 20 km.
 This grid is intended to assess dh/dt in this area, and on its south end it connects with a similarly-designed grid in the English Coast 03 flight.
 The Fleming Glacier lines in this mission are supplemented by a 10 km grid over Fleming in the Alexander-Fleming flight.

-Flight Priority: BASELINE (multi-year repeat flight) Science Requirements Addressed: IS1, IS2, IS3, IS4, IS6, IS7, IS11, IS12, IS13, IS15 Spacecraft Tracks: none Last Flown: portions in 2011 Remaining Design Issues: none
+Flight Priority: BASELINE (multi-year repeat flight) Science Requirements Addressed: IS1,IS2,IS3,IS4,IS6,IS7,IS11,IS12,IS13,IS15